User Personas – Uncovering the Power of Personas

 8. The Budget-Conscious User

-This persona represents someone who is price-sensitive and needs a product that is affordable.
+This persona represents someone who is price-sensitive and needs an affordable product.

 9. The Social Media User

-This persona represents someone who is active on social media and expects a seamless integration with the product or service.
+This persona represents someone active on social media and expects a seamless integration with the product or service.

 10. The International User